 Don't think Grumpy has become an ornithologist.
 I don't sleep with Audubon's field guide tucked under my pillow or race through neighbors' yards with birding glasses pressed to my eyeballs, rapturously hollering, "Ruby-crowned kinglet!"
 No doubt, many of you know more about birds than I. But for those who seek to learn the basics of attracting them to your garden, I'm your guy.
 Let's begin.

-Choose the Right Food for the Birds You Want
+Choose Food for the Birds You Want

 Goldfinches, juncos, and pine siskins like thistle seeds (squirrels don't); buntings, towhees, sparrows, mourning doves, and Carolina wrens prefer millet seeds (squirrels don't); and almost all songbirds love black oil sunflower seeds (squirrels do too).
 A bagful of mixed seeds usually contains all three.
 As an alternative, I highly recommend Cole's Hot Meats (available from amazon.com).
 Though expensive, these shelled sunflower seeds, infused with chili pepper, torch the evil mouths of marauding squirrels but don't affect birds in the least.
 High in protein and fat, they provide a huge draw for adult birds tending hungry chicks—even insect eaters that rarely come to the feeder.
 One spring day, I encountered five Eastern bluebirds enjoying a big family feast!
 (If I were able to cry, I would have.)
 Prime times for avian diners?
 Morning and late afternoon.

 Provide Shelter and Safe Nesting Sites